1. Alessandro Acquisti @ssnstudy

-While a doctoral student at the University of Texas in 2006, Narayan and his advisor, Vitaly Shmatikov, looked at what was an “anonymous” data set of movie ratings provided by Netflix.
+While a doctoral student at the University of Texas in 2006, Narayanan and his advisor, Vitaly Shmatikov, looked at what was an “anonymous” data set of movie ratings provided by Netflix.
 It was part of well-publicized contest to come up with a better recommendation algorithm.
 The Netflix data, containing numeric movie ratings from almost 500,000 customers, proved anything but anonymous.
-Narayan was able to fully identify a few of the customers by finding unusual rating patterns and comparing them against social forum content found on movie fan sites.
-Now at Stanford, Narayan is involved with a new research project to identify anonymous online content authors by their word choices.
+Narayanan was able to fully identify a few of the customers by finding unusual rating patterns and comparing them against social forum content found on movie fan sites.
+Now at Princeton, Narayanan is involved with a new research project to identify anonymous online content authors by their word choices.

 3. Latanya Sweeney @LatanyaSweeney

 4. Mark Weinstein @markweinstein